Getting Child Support Checklist

 2. Establish Legal Fatherhood (Paternity)

-3. Resolve Terms of Child Support Payment
+3. Resolve the Terms of Child Support Payments

-To request a court order, you must generally file a petition with the court.
-The court will then determine the amount of child support that should be awarded by referring to your state's child support guidelines -- essentially a formula used by courts throughout the state to calculate child support.
+You must generally file a petition with the court to request a court order.
+The court will then determine the amount of child support to award by referring to your state's child support guidelines.
+This is essentially a formula used by courts throughout the state to calculate child support.

-4. Adjust Terms of Child Support Payment
+5. Adjust the Terms of Child Support Payments

 Need Help Getting Child Support?
 Contact a Family Law Attorney